-This team will be advised by Bjarke Pedersen and Johanna Koljonen from Participation Design Agency (PDA), creators of the Diana Jones award-nominated Nordic Vampire game End of the Line and the immensely successful Enlightenment in Blood.
+This team is advised by Bjarke Pedersen and Johanna Koljonen from Participation Design Agency (PDA), creators of the Diana Jones award-nominated Nordic Vampire game End of the Line and the immensely successful Enlightenment in Blood.

-PDA will be helping guide the writing of the event, and help design safety techniques and workshops for the players.
-Great care is being taken to use consent and calibration techniques pioneered by Participation Design Agency and implemented successfully by Jackalope in high intensity games in the United States such as A War of Our Own.
-Using these techniques, The Night In Question will allow us to safely step into the darkness.
+PDA helps guide the writing of the event, and helps design safety techniques and workshops for the players.
+Great care is taken to use consent and calibration techniques pioneered by Participation Design Agency and implemented successfully by Jackalope in high intensity games in the United States such as A War of Our Own.
+Using these techniques, The Night In Question allows us to safely step into the darkness.

 The Night in Question will use The Jackalope Guide to LARPing Hard and Safe and will be governed by their event policies regarding safety and harassment.